Justinmemphis/issuetracker/tracking.md

 Issue Tracker
 Tracking

+12/30/22:
+- add delete function to delete an issue

 12/29/22:
 - changed get function to handle filters (individual or multiple)
 - create put function to update issues